marmelab/silex-multifetch/README.md

 ### Request method

-A `GET` route is available.
+By default, the '/multi' route listens only for POST requests.
+However, you can configure the provider to also (or only) accept `GET` requests.
 To enable it, just set the `multifetch.methods` provider configuration to `array('GET')`.

-The provider reads the query parameters to determine requests to fetch:
+The provider then reads the query parameters to determine the requests to fetch:

 ```
-GET /multi?product=/product/1&all_users=/users&_parallel=1 HTTP/1.1
+GET /multi?product=/product/1&all_users=/users HTTP/1.1
 ```

-If we want to enable both `POST` and `GET` routes, set `array('POST', 'GET')` value for configuration.
+If you want to enable both `POST` and `GET` routes, set `array('POST', 'GET')` value a `multifetch.methods` value.

 ### Parallelize requests

-All requests can be fetched in parallel using the `_parallel`  parameter:
+A multifetch request can fetche subrequests in parallel, if you add the `_parallel` parameter:

 ```
 POST /multi HTTP/1.1